null

 Do collagen supplements promote skin elasticity?

 In addition to losing collagen as a result of ageing, skin also starts to lose elastin which is a protein that enables skin to be stretched and to snap back to its original shape.
-This loss of elasticity results in saggy, crinkled or a more weathered looking skin.
+This loss of elasticity results in saggy, crinkled or more weathered looking skin.

 One small study over a period of three months showed that taking collagen, more specifically collagen peptides, produced a significant improvement in skin elasticity and firmness starting from the fourth week.
 A separate study found that taking collagen alongside other ingredients such as hyaluronic acid significantly increased skin's elasticity, hydration and smoothness.